scottx611x/CSCI-S-40/Lecture/Lectures.md

     - Hundres of CA public keys are stored on your computer!
     - Don't have to worry about MITM when if you had to talk to the CA to get this information
     - Software vendors/Browsers/OSes have their own way of providing you with these certs
-    - CAs may have subsidiaries that also
+    - CAs may have subsidiaries, this is also known as the "chain of trust"